projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

     This scenario defines two pre-launched VMs.

 INDUSTRY:
-   This is a typical scenario for industrial usage with up to eight VMs: one pre-launched Service VM, five post-launched Standard VMs (for Human interaction etc.), one post-launched RT VMs (for real-time control), and one Kata container VM.
+   This scenario is an example for industrial usage with up to eight VMs: one pre-launched Service VM, five post-launched Standard VMs (for Human interaction etc.), one post-launched RT VMs (for real-time control), and one Kata Container VM.

 HYBRID:
    This scenario defines a hybrid use case with three VMs: one